EnjyRamadan/Tennis-Stroke-Classification/README.md

 ## **Overview**

 The **Tennis Stroke Classification** project utilizes **Convolutional Neural Networks (CNNs)** to automatically recognize and classify different types of tennis strokes from images or videos.
-The system can differentiate between strokes such as **forehand, backhand, and serve**, providing valuable insights into player technique and performance.
+The system can differentiate between strokes such as **forehand, backhand, neutral, and serve**, providing valuable insights into player technique and performance.

 ## **Features**